.

 • whether the poultry are kept in the presence of, or in the vicinity of, any body of water that attracts wild birds

-This is done via the Great Britain Poultry Register (GBPR).
+This is done via the GOV.UK website (see links below).

-New keepers must register on the GBPR within one month of acquiring the birds.
+New keepers must register within 30 days of acquiring the birds.

 'Poultry' is defined in the Regulations as "all birds that are reared or kept in captivity for the production of meat or eggs for consumption, the production of other commercial products, for restocking supplies of game or for the purposes of any breeding programme for the production of these categories of birds".

-• post / email.
-You can register your flock by post or email using the GOV.UK website to download the required form
+You can register your flock by post or email using the GOV.UK website to download the required forms.
+Please note that APHA is currently running a two-tier registration system:

-Changes to information (address, owner, occupier, species kept) or a change in numbers (plus or minus 20%) must be notified to Defra within one month of the change taking place (this does not include usual management fluctuations).
+Changes to information (address, owner, occupier, species kept, purpose of keeping) or a change in numbers (plus or minus 20%) must be notified to APHA within 30 days of the change taking place, including ceasing to keep poultry (this does not include usual management fluctuations).
+After you have registered as a poultry keeper, these changes can be notified to APHA by email or telephone (see details above).

 FAIRS, MARKETS, SHOWS, EXHIBITIONS OR OTHER GATHERINGS

-Gatherings of poultry or captive birds at fairs, markets, shows, exhibitions or other events are allowed under a general licence issued by Defra.
+Gatherings of poultry or captive birds at fairs, markets, shows, exhibitions or other events are allowed under a general licence issued by the Department for Environment, Food and Rural Affairs (Defra).
 Licence conditions require the event organiser / licensee to comply with notification and biosecurity requirements and make a record of all people who bring poultry or other captive birds to a gathering or take such birds from a gathering.
 These records are to be kept for three months and must include the following information:

 • full name